adpllc/marketplace-sample-payloads/wfn/hr/worker-hire/postman-collection/readme.md

 ### Happy Path - 200 Requests

-Worker Hire- This request will result in a successful employee in work in progress using the template applicant onboard.
+Worker Hire- This request will result in a successful posting of a new hire.